 Welcome to the Gifted and Talented Program!

-Administrators, guidance counselors, teachers, and GT teachers all work together to meet the creative, intellectual, academic, social, and emotional needs of our gifted learners in accordance with 704 KAR 3:285.
-We continuously strive to provide our students with opportunities to grow in their areas of giftedness, think critically and creatively, problem solve, lead their peers, and practice the essential skills that are necessary to succeed in the 21st century.
-These essential skills include:
+Administrators, guidance counselors, teachers, parents, students, and the GT Director all work together to meet the creative, intellectual, academic, social, and emotional needs of our gifted learners in accordance with 704 KAR 3:285.
+We continuously strive to provide students with opportunities to grow in their areas of giftedness, think critically and creatively, problem-solve, lead their peers, and practice essential skills that are necessary to succeed in the 21st century.
+Essential skills include:

 - Critical Thinking